suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 * `AEAD.Nt` - The overhead in bytes of the encryption algorithm (typically the size of a "tag" that is added to the plaintext)

-* `AEAD.Nka` - For cipher suites using the compound AEAD described in {{Section 4.5.1 of RFC9605}}, the size in bytes of a key for the underlying encryption algorithm
+* `AEAD.Nka` - For cipher suites using the compound AEAD described in (Section 4.5.1 of {{SFRAME}}), the size in bytes of a key for the underlying encryption algorithm

 * `Hash.Nh` - The size in bytes of the output of the hash function